warcrimesdocument/warcrimesdocument.github.io/index.markdown

 At the same time they communicate with me and try to anger me as much as they can.
 They can say things like "they think you smell like shit, they think you're farting" and other insults.
 They damage many different parts of my body, they frequently make it hard to breathe, they damage my eyes on different occasions and they damage me while I'm sleeping so that I wake up.
+When they want to hinder me from falling asleep they make me feel awake.

 You do not realize that someone is using a weapon on you if they do not make it clear.
 They are able to both see me and damage me wherever I am, and it doesn't matter I'm in a building, a moving vehicle or out in the forest.